Yin Yoga Students

 Master Zink privately instructed musician Michael Hedges nomadland for six years.
 Master Zink performed live with Michael Hedges on several occasions, including at Esalen Institute in Big Sur, California and at the Greek Theatre in Los Angeles, California opening for Crosby, Stills and Nash.

-With my background being a former athlete and now neurosurgeon, I found my first Yin and Yang yoga class with Master Paulie Zink to be one of the most rewarding experiences of my life.
+With my background being a former athlete and now neurosurgeon, I found my first Yin Yoga class with Master Paulie Zink to be one of the most rewarding experiences of my life.
 Paulie has the ability to break things down for all levels of flexibility, strength, endurance, and desire.
 Should Paulie ever decide Montana is not for him, I will assist in setting up a studio in Chicago, a studio for him, me, and my patients.

 Daniel Laich, D.O.